 Auto manufacturers are rapidly blazing an impressive trail in vehicular autonomy.
 We have bountiful evidence suggesting that this autonomous vehicle technology is already an unmistakable success.
 According to several sources such as RAND, the Insurance Information Institute, and the Insurance Journal the facts state that the numbers of accidents/driver liability claims having to do with autonomous cars are experiencing a sharp decline.
 Also, with the growing use of V2V (vehicle to vehicle) communication, we can expect the number of accidents to continue to diminish.

 This is excellent news for the public’s health and safety.
 For auto-insurers, it heralds uncharted, yet fertile territory in underwriting.
 Some manufacturers think they might even self-insure their vehicles, seeing as how most accidents are expected to hold the maker liable.

 Because autonomous car tech is still in its early years, there remains a lot of data to be collected before we have comprehensive autonomous car insurance policies specific to it.
 However, as smart as self-driving cars become, consumers are still going to need coverage.
 For the auto insurer that maintains an expanding awareness of autonomous vehicle technology’s progress/flaws, and is flexible in its underwriting practices, there will always be opportunity to do business.

 To that end, it’s important to understand that what we know about self-driving vehicle technology represents a small sample of vehicles.
 We’ve yet to know the dynamics of millions of autonomous cars being on the road at the same time.
 As advanced as these self-driving cars are, they are still just moving bundles of hardware and software.
 They are not now, nor for the foreseeable future, infallible.
 Auto insurance agencies should keep in mind that even the finest software is subject to occasional bugs, crashes, and hacks.
-And with the use of V2V technology, a problem with one car could cause a chain of errant information with other cars, resulting in liabilities.
+And with the use of V2V technology, a problem with one autonomous car could cause a chain of errant information with other cars, resulting in liabilities.